hicommonwealth/commonwealth/knowledge_base/Environment-Variables.md

 ## WITH_PRERENDER

-Description: ?
+Description: In a development environment, prerender is only run from `commonwealth/server.ts` if this flag is provided.
+In production, prerender is run by default and this flag is unnecessary.

+Default value: `FALSE`

-Type: ?
+Type: Config, Development.

 ## ZAPIER_WEBHOOK_URL_DEV

-Default value: ?

 Description: Connects to the Common Webhooks Dev Zap on Zapier.
 Required to use the `emit-webhook`script to send Zapier webhooks.
+The webhook url can be found by contacting Timothee or by viewing the Zap's settings [here](https://zapier.com/editor/209598943/published/209598943/setup) (requires Zapier account access).
 More info at [Webhooks.md](./Webhooks.md).

+Type: Auth.

+Owner: Timothee Legros.